Ship in a Bottle (Star Trek: The Next Generation)

 "Ship in a Bottle" is the 138th episode of the American science fiction television series Star Trek: The Next Generation, the 12th episode of the sixth season.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, which continued a plot line from the second-season episode "Elementary, Dear Data", the fictional holodeck character Professor James Moriarty seizes control of the Enterprise in his quest to be freed to live in reality, outside the confines of a holographic environment.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. This episode features the holodeck, a technology that creates immersive simulated environments, and sees the return of the character James Moriarty from the second-season episode "Elementary, Dear Data"—a holodeck simulation of the Sherlock Holmes villain Professor Moriarty who has gained self-awareness and seeks to exist in the real world, outside the confines of the holodeck.